Get involved in the RMA’s student work

 There are lots of ways students can get involved in the RMA:

-Present a paper or simply come along to the highlight of the RMA students’ calendar – the annual RMA Research Students’ Conference.
+Present a paper or simply come along to the RMA’s Annual Conference (September) and the highlight of the RMA students’ calendar – the annual RMA Research Students’ Conference (January).
+These are great opportunities to network with other academics, share your work, and get feedback and tips to help your academic progress.

 Apply for financial support and administrative guidance to help organise a study day on any music-related topic.

 Do you have something you’d like to share with the world?
 Then why not write a blog post?
-Submissions are welcome from all RMA members on any music-related topic.
+Submissions on music-related topics are welcome from all university music students.